linax777/SetRouteToHotspot/README.md

 ## How to use

+1. Modify below variable in SetRouteToHotspot.ps1 to fit your requirement:
+   - $AdapterName
+   - $RouteToUseSharedNetwork
+   - $SharedNetworkGetway

-Run this script use Powershell (run as adiministrator)
+2. Run this script use Powershell (run as adiministrator)

 ```Powershell
 .\SetRouteToHotspot.ps1